hemanthk92/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
+Yes there is a microcontroller that converts the location where the keystroke completes the circuit to a key on the keyboard.
+It then sends that key through the circuit and to the computer.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
+There are a grid of circuits underneath the keys of the keyboard.
+When a key is pressed the circuit below is completed and current flows through and back to the microcontroller.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**
+There are slots for Double A batteries hook up that provide power.
+The batteries are connected to the circuit, since its 2 double A batteries the circuit through the system must be 3 volts.
+There is another point on the circuit labeled TP 3 2.2 V DC.
+There is a capicitor and many resistors that regulate the power through the circuit. l - inductor q - transistor d - diode
 **d.
 Is information stored in your device?
 Where?
 How?**

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.